Tzarnal/AdiIRC-Twitch/README.md

 ```

 Finally go to File->Plugins and select Twitch @ AdiIrc.
 Click Load.
 It should now say Loaded in Status and be working.

+This plugins uses AdiIRC own emoticon system to show twitch emotes.
+As such they must actually be enabled.
+You can find the option Through File-Options Selecting the "Emoticons" entry in the list and ticking the "Use Emoticons" box.